ScarletRedJoker/Nebula-Command/replit.md

 # Homelab Dashboard Project

 ## Overview
-This project provides a comprehensive web-based dashboard for managing a Ubuntu 25.10 homelab server, offering a unified, user-friendly interface to reduce operational overhead and enhance server reliability.
-It includes all source code for production services, enabling easy development, testing, and deployment.
-The vision is to provide intelligent automation and monitoring for complex homelab setups, with capabilities such as one-click database deployments, game streaming integration, and robust domain health monitoring.
+This project delivers a comprehensive web-based dashboard for managing a Ubuntu 25.10 homelab server.
+Its primary purpose is to provide a unified, user-friendly interface to reduce operational overhead, enhance server reliability, and enable intelligent automation and monitoring for complex homelab setups.
+Key capabilities include one-click database deployments, game streaming integration, robust domain health monitoring, and integrations with Google Services and Smart Home platforms.
+The project aims to provide all necessary source code for easy development, testing, and deployment, with a focus on production readiness.

-## Recent Changes (November 2025)

-**🏠 Smart Home Control Dashboard (BRAND NEW - November 14, 2025):**
-- 🎛️ Visual dashboard for controlling all smart home devices (lights, switches, climate, sensors)
-- 🤖 Full Home Assistant integration with real-time device status
-- 🗣️ Google Home voice command support with natural language processing
-- ⚡ 8 pre-made automation templates (Good Morning, Good Night, Movie Time, etc.)
-- 🎨 Beautiful device control cards with sliders for brightness and color
-- 🔍 Search and filter devices by type or name
-- 📊 Real-time device count statistics
-- 🎯 One-click automation triggers
-- 📱 Google Home setup instructions and display cards
-- 🛠️ API endpoints for programmatic device control
-- See: SMART_HOME_SETUP.md for complete setup guide

-**🎙️ Voice-Controlled Smart Home Integration:**
-- 🏠 Home Assistant integration for IoT automation and Google Home voice control
-- 🗣️ Jarvis Voice API - Deploy websites, create databases, manage SSL via voice commands
-- 🔐 Secure API key authentication for Home Assistant integration
-- 🤖 Conversational AI sessions with context tracking
-- 📡 RESTful command integration for "Hey Google, tell Jarvis to..." commands
-- ⚡ Async Celery-powered deployments triggered by voice
-- 🎯 Production-ready and architect-approved security implementation

-**UI Transformation:**
-- ✨ Candy-themed UI for Stream Bot - delicious gradients, glassmorphism, smooth animations
-- 🌌 Cosmic-themed UI for Dashboard - animated starfield, nebula gradients, glassmorphic panels
-- 🎨 Cohesive design language across entire platform

-**Production Readiness:**
-- 🔒 Comprehensive security audit (Score: 8.2/10)
-- ⚡ Rate limiting on all API endpoints
-- 🛡️ Error boundaries for React applications
-- 🏥 Health check endpoints for monitoring
-- 📝 Production logging with rotation
-- 🔐 Enhanced secrets management
-- 🚀 Optimized Docker builds

-**Infrastructure:**
-- 📦 MinIO object storage for file uploads
-- ⚙️ Redis + Celery workflow engine
-- 🔌 WebSocket real-time updates
-- 🗄️ PostgreSQL with Alembic migrations
-- 🤖 Intelligent deployment analyzer

 ## User Preferences
 - User: Evin